 Globally, institutions of higher education are facing unprecedented challenges related to Coronavirus Disease (COVID-19).
-Thus, Texas State University developed the Roadmap to Return for Summer II and Fall 2020.
+Thus, Texas State University developed the Roadmap for Fall 2020.
 Informed by the latest public health guidance and research, as well as input from our university community, the Roadmap is designed to keep our community safe and our students advancing toward their educational goals.

 The Roadmap presents a phased approach, with built-in flexibility, to ensure access and quality for our students through the delivery of a combination of online, hybrid, "flexible," and traditional face-to-face instruction and support services.
 Texas State University’s policies and protocols outlined in this guide are rooted in the recommendations of the eight working groups established in the spring of 2020 and these four principles: